aws-amplify/docs/docs/lib/datastore/fragments/ios/datastore-events.md

 <amplify-callout>

-For `networkStatus` event, an initial value in which `active` is always set to `false` is received, but shortly after, you will receive a updated value which represents the real status of network connectivity.
+An initial `networkStatus` event is always dispatched, in which `active` is set to `false`.
+Shortly thereafter, you will receive an updated event that reflects the true status of the network connectivity.

 </amplify-callout>